Saf ibn Sayyad

-Saf ibn Sayyad (الصف بن الصياد), later known as Abdullah ibn Sa'id (عبد الله بن سعيد), was an alleged claimant of prophethood during the time of Islamic prophet Muhammad and his companions who later disappeared after the Ridda wars.
+Saf ibn Sayyad (الصف بن الصياد), later known as Abdullah ibn Sayyad (عبد الله ابن صياد) or just Ibn Sayyad, was an alleged claimant of prophethood during the time of Islamic prophet Muhammad and his companions who later disappeared after the Ridda wars.
 Umar, a senior companion of Muhammad, and even some Islamic scholars today, speculate that he might be the Dajjal, who, according to Islamic beliefs, is the false Messiah and a major sign of the end of the world.

 Early life

 He was born to an Arab Jewish family near Medina.

 Alleged claims of prophethood in childhood

-According to the Sahih Muslim, a Sunni Muslim religious text, Ibn Sayyad allegedly claimed he was a prophet as an early adolsecent:It was narrated that Muhammad met Ibn Sayyad, at that time Ibn Sayyad was just at the threshold of adolescence.
+According to the Sahih Muslim, a Sunni Muslim religious text, Ibn Sayyad allegedly claimed he was a prophet as an early adolescent:It was narrated that Muhammad met Ibn Sayyad, at that time Ibn Sayyad was just at the threshold of adolescence.
 Muhammad said: "Don't you bear testimony to the fact that I am the Messenger of Allah?"
 Ibn Sayyad said: "No, but you should bear testimony that I am the messenger of Allah."
 After Ibn Sayyad jests about being a prophet, Umar ibn Khattab decided that the child deserved death and asked Muhammad for permission to execute him.
 Thereupon Muhammad said: "If he is that person [the Dajjal] who is in your mind, you will not be able to kill him, and if he is not, then killing will not do you any good."